sigurpol/papi-polkadot-populate/README.md

 This tool aims to easily create several hard-derived child accounts from a funded account, fund them, and have all of them nominate.

-The stakes of these accounts are somewhat variable, so that when we take the election snapshot, some accounts are included while others are not.
+The stakes of these accounts use pre-determined variable amounts.
+Each nominator is assigned a stake amount ranging from the minimum nominator staking bond (currently 250 PAS on Paseo, as read from the chain) up to 500 PAS.
+This variability ensures that when we take the election snapshot, some accounts are included while others are not.

 The project is inspired by https://github.com/shawntabrizi/polkadot-populate.